nicslabdev/MOTAM-Gateway/README.md

 - *package.json* file.
 Necessary for installation of Node.JS modules.
 Include a list of all necessary Node.JS modules used in MOTAM project.

 - *MOTAM* file.
 This is a desktop shortcut for Debian environments.
 This should be located in the Desktop (/home/pi/Desktop/).
-If you double-click on it, this call "Start.sh" script in "util" folder.
+If you double-click on it, this call "StartGateway.sh" script in "util" folder.